alanchrt/dotfiles/README.md

 ![dotfiles screenshot](screenshot.png)

-The system requires a base [NixOS](https://nixos.org) before install.
+The system requires a base [NixOS](https://nixos.org) system before install.
 Note that, by default, a user named `alan` is configured.
 You will need to fork this repo and configure for your own user.

 Here are some references for getting around the system: